datanav/docs/tutorial-getting-started-collect.rst

 	  "worker_threads": 2
 	}

-To add HubSpot as a system, you should copy your recently created API key as outlined in the :doc:`create your first synchronization guide <guide_create_first_synchronization>`.
+To add HubSpot as a system, you should copy your recently created API key as outlined in the :ref:`create your first synchronization guide <guide_create_first_synchronization>`.
 We need to add this as a system secret to ensure we can access the HubSpot API within your Sesam subscription.
 When ready, you can move on and follow the below steps again to add HubSpot as a system.

 #.
 Navigate to **Systems**
 #.
 Click on **New system**